W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 {% if showCommentary %}
 ::: details Commentary
 (3–4) And yet Chapter 27 speaks of “a miracle of healing” ([T-27.II.5:2](/text/27-the-healing-of-the-dream/ii-the-fear-of-healing#5)).
 The apparent inconsistency is resloved by recognizing that in the first reference [i.e. this paragraph] Jesus is emphasising that the miracle is a means, while healing is the result.
 This teaching purpose was not present later in the text, and so the more poetic expression, “a miracle of healing” could be used.
-(Wapnick, L.D.N.C., p.609.)
+(Wapnick, LDNC, p.609.)
 :::
 {% endif %}